elsampsa/cutefront/docs/intro.rst

 For Whom?
 ---------

+- For people who are, like me, deeply frustrated with the bloated modern-day javascript frameworks
+- Sure, there is Flutter and Dart that are also programmatic and widget-based approaches, but here we use only browser-native javascript!
-- Ideal for people who have `Qt <https://doc.qt.io/qt-6/qtwidgets-index.html>`_ or `GTK <https://www.gtk.org/>`_, i.e. widget based GUI development background
+- Very ideal for people who have `Qt <https://doc.qt.io/qt-6/qtwidgets-index.html>`_ or `GTK <https://www.gtk.org/>`_, i.e. widget based GUI development background
 - Even more so for people with `PyQt <https://riverbankcomputing.com/software/pyqt>`_ / `PySide2 <https://wiki.qt.io/Qt_for_Python>`_ background
-- For people who are, like me, deeply frustrated with the bloated modern-day javascript frameworks

 For What?
 ---------

 - To get an interactive web-page quickly up and running
 - Especially for smaller projects requiring complex reactive frontend code, SPA (single-page applications) and the like
-- Not guaranteed or tested for huge projects, although the system is component-based and *requires no transpiling* (eliminating a problem for big projects)
+- Not guaranteed or tested for huge projects, although the system is component-based and *requires no transpiling* (eliminating one big problem for large projects)
-- CuteFront is in poc (proof-of-concept) stage, and expanding the widget library requires *your* help

 Cute-What?
 ----------